Frequently Asked Questions about the Equine-Assisted Mental Health Practitioner Certificate Program

 11. What are the practical, hands-on components of the program?

 Students complete practical components both in their own communities (such as short projects and supervised client work) and in residential workshops in Colorado (three 4-day workshops throughout the program).

 12. Why is the program part of an academic institution?

 University of Denver is an accredited, premier educational institution known for its high-quality academic programs and professional development offerings.
-By being a post-master's certificate student at the Institute for Human-Animal Connection, you become part of a community of professionals in the human-animal interaction field.
+By being a post-master's certificate student at the Institute for Human-Animal Connection, you become part of a community of professionals in the human-animal interaction area of work.

-Receiving your training in how to include equine interactions in psychotherapy through an academic institution helps lend credibility to your work and helps professionalize the field overall.
+Receiving your training in how to include equine interactions in psychotherapy through an academic institution helps lend credibility to your work and helps professionalize the area of work overall.

-Students in the certificate program also receive benefits such as access to the University of Denver library catalog, which includes the latest research articles in equine-assisted therapy and related areas.
+Students in the certificate program also receive benefits such as access to the University of Denver library with the latest research articles in equine interactions and related areas.

 13. Can I use this certificate regardless of the country I live in?

 The Equine-Assisted Practitioner Certificate Program is designed with international practitioners in mind.
 It is an excellent way to further your professional development, regardless of the country you live in.